 The quality of a student's performance in a course is recognized by a letter grade.
-Except in cases of clerical error or academic dishonesty, no instructor may change a grade that has been submitted to the Registrar's Office.
+No instructor may change a grade that has been submitted to the Registrar's Office.
 A student who believes a grade miscalculation has occurred should consult the professor who taught the course.
 A student must file an appeal to change a grade within 6 weeks after the last day of classes.
 At the end of the 6-week appeal period the student has lost the privilege of the appeal process.